 Probably the most convenient transport to Kutna Hora.
 Trains to this cities go often enough (every 1-2 hours).
 Travel time around hours Trains depart from Prague’s main railway station.
 (Hlavní nádraží).
 Getting to it is also not difficult (see map 1): metro – line C, Hlavní nádraží, tram – 5 9 26 55 58, Hlavní nádraží.
-Check train schedules here. – //jizdnirady.idnes.cz/vlakyautobusymhdvse/spojeni/.
+Check train schedules here. – http://jizdnirady.idnes.cz/vlakyautobusymhdvse/spojeni/.
 Tickets better to buy immediately in both directions (back and forth), preferably without transplants.
 You can exit at the station Kutna Hora Hlavny Nadrazi.
 From the main station of Kutna Hora buses (for example, numbers 1, 4), taking you to the main attractions.

 You can get to Kutna Hora by bus, which departs from the Florenc bus station.
 Get to her possible on: subway – lines B, C, Florenc, tram – 3, 8, 52, Florenc.

 Sights of Kutna Hora

 St. Barbara’s Cathedral (Chrám svaté Barbory) – famous landmark Kutna Hora, a unique Gothic cathedral, the second largest and significance in the Czech Republic.
 Listed UNESCO World Heritage Site.